AnalystNgunjiri/Data-Proffesional-Survey/README.md

 to have.
 The insights are well depicted as below:
 ![](PbI.png)

-You can interact with the report here (https://app.powerbi.com/groups/me/reports/0c5c1ec0-8774-45fc-b5d6-dd3de0ffa709/ReportSection?experience=power-bi)
+You can interact with the report here (https://app.powerbi.com/groups/me/reports/0c5c1ec0-8774-45fc-b5d6-dd3de0ffa709/ReportSection?experience=power-bi) All buttons have their respective question they are answering.

 ---